waihonger/Ethereum-mining/README.md

 chmod +x run_three.sh
 sudo ./run_one.sh
 ```
+Just hit 'Yes' or 'Y' every time you are prompted
 Your server should reboot itself after `run one`

 ## 2: SSH into your server for the second time and run the following commands
 ```
 sudo ./run_two.sh
 ```
+Just hit 'Yes' or 'Y' every time you are prompted

 You should set up an account with MinerGate while waiting.
 You will need to use the same email address as your minergate account at step 3

+Again, after `run two` your server should reboot itself.

 ## 3: SSH into your server for the third time and run the following commands
 ```